binance/binance-spot-api-docs/web-socket-api.md

 * If `startTime` and/or `endTime` are specified, `fromId` is ignored.

-  OCOs are filtered by `transactionTime` of the last OCO execution status update.
+  Order lists are filtered by `transactionTime` of the last order list execution status update.

-* If `fromId` is specified, return OCOs with order list ID >= `fromId`.
+* If `fromId` is specified, return order lists with order list ID >= `fromId`.

-* If no condition is specified, the most recent OCOs are returned.
+* If no condition is specified, the most recent order lists are returned.

 **Data Source:**
 Database

 **Response:**

-Status reports for OCOs are identical to [`orderList.status`](#query-oco-user_data).
+Status reports for order lists are identical to [`orderList.status`](#query-order-list-user_data).

 ```javascript
 {